CQC Inspections: How to Evidence Assurance, Not Anxiety

 Borrow assurance from cadence and verification:

-• “Readiness Gateways at Weeks 2/4; mock-run before go-live; Week-6 re-audit; commissioner dashboard weekly.”
+- “Readiness Gateways at Weeks 2/4; mock-run before go-live; Week-6 re-audit; commissioner dashboard weekly until steady state.”

-• “Observation-based competence sign-off before independent duties; mentor shifts for new starters.”
+- “Observation-based competence sign-off before independent duties; mentor shifts; enhanced supervision for first 12 weeks.”

 Tender line: “CQC-ready rhythms are in place from day one; inspection won’t require retrofitting.”